-- BASE: default OS scheduler (completely fair scheduling) [17]; - TEA: thermally-efficient allocation [21] assigning tasks from the most thermally-efficient core first9; - RT-TAS: the proposed thermally-balanced assignment (§6.1) and CPU-GPU co-scheduling (§6.2).
+- BASE: default OS scheduler (completely fair scheduling) [20]; - TEA: thermally-efficient allocation [24] assigning tasks from the most thermally-efficient core first9; - RT-TAS: the proposed thermally-balanced assignment (Section 6.1) and CPU-GPU co-scheduling (Section 6.2).

 To avoid external influences, the external fan is turned off.
-Unless otherwise specified, the CPU and GPU cores are running at the maximum frequency and the temperature threshold is 65°C. The CPU/GPU execution time, power dissipation, and period of tasks are provided in Table 2.
+Unless otherwise specified, the temperature threshold is set to $65^{\circ}C$, and CPU and GPU cores are running at the maximum frequency.
+During our experiments, the WCET of each job is recorded to check if the job deadlines are met.
+The CPU/GPU execution time, power dissipation, and period of tasks are provided in Table 2.

-7.2 Effectiveness in reducing temperature
+7.2 Effectiveness in Reducing Temperature

 We first demonstrate RT-TAS's effective reduction of the maximum chip temperature, thus achieving reliable performance of a real-time vision system.
-Fig. 5 plots the maximum temperature, CPU frequency, and task response time for different schemes.
-With BASE (Fig. 5a), temperature exceeds the threshold at around 200s and hardware thermal throttling was triggered to reduce the processor frequency from 1.7GHz to 0.5GHz.
+Figure 5 plots the maximum transient temperature among cores, CPU frequency, and task response time for different schemes.
+With BASE (Figure 5(a)), temperature exceeds the threshold at around 200s and hardware thermal throttling was triggered to reduce the processor frequency from 1.7GHz to 0.5GHz.
 As a result, the maximum response time increases from 309ms to 493ms violating the deadline (400ms).
-However, the chip temperature increases further, reaching up to 73°C. With TEA (Fig. 5b), the maximum temperature increases less rapidly than with BASE, but temperature exceeds the threshold at around 800s, and experiences thermal throttling thereafter.
-With RT-TAS (Fig. 5c), temperature remains below the threshold maintaining the maximum CPU frequency and reliable response time.
+However, the chip temperature increases further, reaching up to $73^{\circ}C$.
+With TEA (Figure 5(b)), the maximum temperature increases less rapidly than with BASE, but temperature exceeds the threshold at around 800s, and experiences thermal throttling thereafter.
+With RT-TAS (Figure 5(c)), temperature remains below the threshold maintaining the maximum CPU frequency and reliable response time.
 RT-TAS achieves this by addressing the temperature imbalance on its underlying platform.

-Fig. 6 compares the CPUs' and GPU's peak temperatures, demonstrating how RT-TAS mitigates the temperature imbalance.
-With BASE, tasks were assigned without considering the temperature imbalance, which leads to the max-min temperature difference of 7.5°C. Consequently, the CPU temperatures increased unevenly causing the highest maximum temperature of 72.9 °C. With TEA, tasks were assigned to the thermally-efficient core first, distributing workloads better across CPU cores than BASE.
-However, tasks are assigned to hot CPU cores (i.e., CPU1, CPU3), resulting in the maximum temperature of 66.7°C with a max-min temperature difference of 5.7°C. RT-TAS assigns tasks to the core in a thermally-balanced manner by capturing the core-level different GPU heating impact and power variations of tasks.
-Therefore, RT-TAS reduces the maxmin difference to 1 °C, and the maximum temperature to 60.7 °C. Fig. 7 compares the maximum temperature dynamics over time for different schemes.
-RT-TAS can reduce the peak temperature by up to 6°C and 12.2°C compared to TEA and BASE, respectively.
-We also analyzed the impact of task assignment and co-scheduling.
-See Appendix B [1] for results.
-Overall, the thermally-balanced assignment and CPU-GPU co-scheduling reduce the maximum temperature by 3.9°C and 2.1°C, respectively, resulting in a total temperature reduction of 6°C over TEA.
-This 6°C reduced maximum temperature translates to the $1.52 \times$ longer chip lifetime 10 [24] and cooling cost savings of \$15.6 per chip 11 [2, 23].
+Figure 6 compares the CPUs' and GPU's peak temperatures, demonstrating how RT-TAS mitigates the temperature imbalance.
+With BASE, tasks were assigned without considering the temperature imbalance, which leads to the max-min temperature difference of $7.5^{\circ}C$.
+Consequently, the CPU temperatures increased unevenly causing the highest maximum temperature of $72.9^{\circ}C$.
+With TEA, tasks were assigned to the thermally-efficient core first, distributing workloads better across CPU cores than BASE.
+However, tasks are assigned to hot CPU cores (i.e., CPU1, CPU3), resulting in the maximum temperature of $66.7^{\circ}C$ with a max-min temperature difference of $5.7^{\circ}C$.
+RT-TAS assigns tasks to the core in a thermally-balanced manner by capturing the core-level different GPU heating impact and power variations of tasks.
+Therefore, RT-TAS reduces the maxmin difference to $1^{\circ}C$, and the maximum temperature to $60.7^{\circ}C$.
+Figure 7 compares the maximum